billybrewster/blog/content/arctic/spine2024/index.md

 Montane Phase Waterproof gaiters

 I chose to ski and pulled a plastic pulk with a metal trace and I believe this was the right option as opposed to snow shoes.
-Interestingly Barclay had a full ski touring setup with a backpack instead of pulk and this seemed to work well for him).
+Interestingly Barclay had a full ski touring setup with a backpack instead of pulk and this seemed to work well for him.

 #### Legs